Systemic Sclerosis (Scleroderma)

 Some people with systemic sclerosis can also have features of other connective tissue diseases.
 Some examples include dryness of the eyes or mouth and muscle inflammation with muscle weakness.

-To diagnose SSc, they will take a careful and complete history and perform a thorough physical examination.
-Based on this information, the doctor will likely order tests like blood tests and scans to confirm their diagnosis.
+To diagnose the disease, a doctor will take a careful and complete history and perform a thorough physical examination.
+Based on this information, the doctor will likely order tests like blood tests and scans to confirm the diagnosis.

 There is no single test that is used to make a diagnosis of systemic sclerosis.
 Some tests that are often ordered when the diagnosis of systemic sclerosis is suspected include: